Frederick Loewe was born on

 Their first real hit was "Brigadoon",

-with it's Scottish theme, and the combination Lerner and Loewe was finally
+with it's Scottish theme, and the team Lerner and Loewe was finally

 Established.
 In 1952 the musical "Paint Your Wagon" hit Broadway,